 Python Transactional Tests Using SQL Alchemy, Pytest, and Factory Boy

-In this blog post I will teach you how you that is achieved.
+In this post I will teach you how you that is achieved.

 What we want to achieve